oracleif/laftrifles/docs/cror.md

 ### Looping and pausing

-With the concept of a size limit available, it was then possible to provide a
-***-l*** option to produce one pattern after another in an endless loop, pausing to wait after generating a pattern for a user response before generating the next one.
-For instance, *cror -ls 2000* would draw a random symmetrical pattern by taking 2000 steps on a random walk, then wait for the user to hit *enter* before clearing the screen and drawing a new pattern.
+With a size limit available, it was then possible to provide a ***-l*** option to produce one pattern after another in an endless loop, pausing to wait after generating a pattern for a user response before clearing the screen and generating the next one.
+For instance, *cror -ls 2000* would draw a random symmetrical pattern by taking 2000 steps on a random walk from the center of the screen, wait for the user to hit *enter*, clear the screen, then draw a new pattern.

 An obvious refinement was to allow the script to advance to the next pattern automatically if the operator did not reply within a specified number of